 Today, HBI is one of the most frequently visited, and widely cited, websites catering to home buyers and mortgage shoppers.
 We have received literally thousands of questions over the years (if only we had the staff to answer them all).
 As a result, we know what questions you have, as a first-time home buyer.
 Our website is designed to answer those questions in a clear and helpful manner.
 Here's to another ten years of helping buyers.

 We publish new home buying tips on a weekly basis.
 Currently, our online library contains more than 500 tutorials.
 Most have been updated within the last year, to make them more useful and relevant.
 The most recent lessons can be found above.
-If you're a first-time buyer, you might want to start with the "featured advice" section found on this page.
+If you're a first-time buyer, you might want to start with these featured articles.